NOAAS Surveyor: Construction and characteristics

-Impulse engines are controlled through the use of replaceable nozzles to direct steam at different velocities and volumes.
-As such, maneuvering operations could be quite dangerous and difficult for those who changed the nozzles, known as "firemen", as such operations would involve frequent replacement of the various sizes of hot nozzles to change power.
-However, Surveyor reduced the need for this by use of a "harbor master" - an electric motor with propeller that could be lowered into the water from the stern.
+Impulse turbines are controlled through the use of engine-room throttle valve settings which produce different velocities and volumes in steam consumption.
+These settings cause changes in boiler conditions.
+Maneuvering operations could be quite dangerous and difficult for those who changed the boilers' burner barrels and tips.
+These crew-members are known as "firemen".
+Maneuvering operations involve frequent replacement of the hot burners and various sizes of tips to adjust for throttle valve settings.
+However, Surveyor reduced the need for this by use of a "harbor master" – an electric motor with propeller that could be lowered into the water from the stern.
 This propeller could be rotated and could produce enough thrust to move the stern during low speed maneuvering.
 As a result, Surveyor could dock without the assistance of tugs or other vessels.

 Top speed at that time was around 13 knots, possibly due to a damaged reduction gear within her transmission that caused a distinctive vibration in the ship while underway.
 Due to the low position of her engine within her hull, she had generally good seakeeping qualities and rode well even in some of the roughest seas, although like other such single propeller ships, she could shutter significantly when the top of her propeller would break the surface of the water while pitching in heavy seas.
 While endurance was rated at 38 days, in reality she could safely remain at sea for around 32 days as the consumption of fuel and stores would reduce her weight significantly enough to impair her stability in the heavier seas she often found herself in near the end of her service.
 Also, unlike other ships of the fleet that used primarily diesel fuel, Surveyor primarily used Bunker C fuel oil, although JP4 was also used due to greater availability.